Victor Delmas

 Victor Delmas (born 31 May 1991) is a French professional rugby union player.
 He plays at prop for US Colomiers.
 Delmas was signed by Bath, to provide backup in the tight-head prop position that he specialises.
 He was expected to join at the end of the 2017/2018 English Premiership rugby season, but was allowed to leave early and made his Bath debut coming on as a sub on 7 April 2018.
 Delmas previously played for French Pro D2 side US Colomiers.
 Achieving over 100 appearances.

 He was signed by Bath on 28 March 2018.
-Delmas struggled for game time.
-Collecting only two appearances from the bench for the English Premiership side.
-Signing a deal with Biarritz Olympique ahead of the 2019-2020 Rugby union season in France.
+Delmas struggled for game time, collecting only two appearances from the bench for the English Premiership side.
+He signed a deal with Biarritz Olympique ahead of the 2019-2020 Rugby union season in France.